-The Future Platforms team is always expanding!
-Our design team is integral to ensuring our clients’ work is simple and intuitive to use, and looks great too.
+Our design team is integral to ensuring our clients’ work is intuitive, solves common user frustrations, addresses users’ needs, and looks great too!

-Today, we chatted to one of our newest hires, Issy Everett, to get to know her a little better and find out more about her role as a UI/UX Designer at Future Platforms.
+Today, we chatted to one of our designers, Issy Everett, to get to know her a little better and find out more about her role at Future Platforms.

 What do you do at Future Platforms and what is your favourite part about your role?